 After a ten-year study, the results showed that 13 percent of the people had goals but did not have them written down.
-Those people earned twice the amount of money as the people who did not set goals.
+Those people earned twice as much money as those who did not set goals.

-The people who had written their goals down earned ten times more money than the people who did not set goals and the people who had goals but did not write them down.
+The people who had written their goals down earned ten times more money than those who did not set goals and those who had goals but did not write them down.
 Only three percent of the people had written goals.

-Writing down your business goals and having a plan is well worth your time if you want your income to increase.
+Writing down your business goals and having a plan is worth your time if you want your income to increase.
 Before you do anything, write down your goals and set up a plan to achieve them.
-Your goals will constantly be changing, and you will want to view them and address them regularly.
+Your goals will constantly change, and you will want to view them and address them regularly.

 Now you are motivated to write your goals.

 You might have heard about S.M.A.R.T. goals.
 This is the foundation of your goal plan.

 I have been utilizing this system because it works and gives me the results I am looking for.
 If you have not already, start using them today.

 Specific – Write down specific goals for your art business.
 Your specific goals should answer when, which, who, why, and where.
 You need an unclouded vision of your goals.
-Take some time and think about where you would like to be in a year, five years, ten years, and twenty years.
+Take some time and think about where you would like to be in a year, five, ten, and twenty years.

 Measurable – Your specific goals need to be measurable.
 You will need to know how and when your goals will be accomplished.
 If you cannot measure the outcome of your plan, you will never reach your destination.